 Trains from London to Shropshire

 There are several options for rail travel between London and Shropshire.
-From London Euston, there are 3 lines operating which terminate at Wellington Station: Arriva Trains Wales, Virgin Trains West Coast and West Midlands Trains.
+From London Euston, there are three lines operating which terminate at Wellington Station: Transport for Wales (formerly Arriva Trains Wales), Avanti West Coast and West Midlands Trains.
 You may need to change trains in Birmingham.
 This line calls at Whitchurch as well.

-If you want to go directly to Shrewsbury, which is the county town of Shropshire, choose Arriva or West Midlands.
-Leaving from London Marylebone, the route takes 1 hour and 43 minutes, with a short walk in Birmingham to catch the transfer.
-Virgin Trains began a new direct service from London in 2014.
+If you want to go directly to Shrewsbury, which is the county town of Shropshire, choose West Midlands Railway.
+Leaving from London Marylebone, the route takes 1h 43m, with a short walk in Birmingham to catch the transfer.

 Train stations in Shropshire